GioCosta/dncs-lab/README.md

 # DNCS-LAB
-Design of Networks and Communication Systems
+Design of Networks and Communication Systems, A.Y.
+2019/20,University of Trento
-A.Y.
-2019/20
-University of Trento

 Students:
 - Matteo Strada, MAT: 214980
 - Giovanni Costa, MAT:

-## Assignment
+## Topology
 This repository contains the Vagrant files required to run the virtual lab environment used in the DNCS course.
 ```